Zren/quassel-mobile/ReadMe.md

 # Quassel Mobile

-A simple webapp to read quassel's recent logs targeted for mobile use.
+A simple webapp to read quassel's recent logs, targeted for mobile use.

 Written in Python 3.x.
 Uses flask for the webserver and sqlalchemy to query sql.
 The clientside currently uses Ractive, jQuery and Bootstrap.

 # Screenshots